 Read a fantasy novel.

 Six of Crows by Leigh Bardugo – This book has been blowing up in the booklr (bookish Tumblr community) scene, especially since its sequel came out recently.
 It’s been on my TBR since I heard about it, so I’m thrilled to cross another off that list.
 This book is also rallied around for its diversity — as I understand it, it features multiple characters of color, characters with disabilities and mental illnesses, and characters of various social and economic classes.
 (Hopefully one day this won’t be something worth celebrating, but for now, yay!)
+Review.

 Read a nonfiction book about technology.